ruipatcheco/CBDB/README.md

 # CBDB
+Project made for the Computer Security in Networks and Systems Course

-Cloud Based Medical Database
+Cloud Based Medical Database with role-based access control (RBAC)

-To have the DATABASE
+To init the DATABASE

 Install MySQL